AdobeDocs/experience-platform.en/help/hygiene/best-practices.md

 You can efficiently monitor the progress of your data lifecycle management through the use of **I/O Events**.
 An I/O Event is a mechanism for receiving real-time notifications about changes or updates in various services within Platform.

 I/O Event alerts can be sent to a configured webhook to enable the automation of activity monitoring.
 To receive alerts via webhook, you must register your webhook for Platform alerts in the Adobe Developer Console.
-See the guide on [subscribing to Adobe I/O Event notifications](../observability/alerts/subscribe.md) for the specific steps.
+See the guide on [subscribing to Adobe I/O Event notifications](../observability/alerts/subscribe.md) for the detailed instructions.

 Use the following data lifecycle methods and guidelines to effectively retrieve and monitor job statuses:

 ### I/O Events {#io-events}

-To effectively track the status of your data lifecycle tasks, follow these steps for setting up and using I/O Events:
+To efficiently monitor the progress of your data lifecycle tasks, set up and use I/O Events by following these steps:

 - Set up webhooks to receive push notifications for status changes.
-- Use notifications to monitor progress and updates upon completion.
+- Use notifications to monitor progress and receive updates upon completion.
 - Avoid implementing polling mechanisms to minimize API traffic.

 ### Retrieve detailed responses for a single work order {#retrieve-detailed-work-order-response}